relizaio/reliza-java-client/README.md

 ## 3. Use Case: Check If Artifact Hash Already Present In Some Release

 This is particularly useful for monorepos to see if there was a change in sub-project or not.
 We are using this technique in our sample [playground project](https://github.com/relizaio/reliza-hub-playground).
-We supply artifact hash to Reliza Hub - and if it's present already, we get release details; if not - we get empty json response {}.
-Search space is scoped to single project which is defined by API Id and API Key.
+We supply an artifact hash to Reliza Hub - and if it's present already, we get release details; if not - we get an empty json response {}.
+Search space is scoped to a single project which is defined by API Id and API Key.

 Sample command: